Seeing Through the Chain: Mitigate Hallucination in Multimodal Reasoning Models via CoT Compression and Contrastive Preference Optimization: Understanding Hallucination in MLRMs

 In this section, we conduct preliminary analyses tailored to the unique characteristics of MLRMs to uncover potential causes of hallucinations, which subsequently guide the principled design of our mitigation framework.

 A key distinction between MLRMs and conventional multimodal large language models (MLLMs) lies in the explicit incorporation of CoT reasoning.
-Centered on this distinctive mechanism, we investigate two fundamental questions that are closely tied to hallucination behaviors in MLRMs: \begin{itemize}[leftmargin=*, noitemsep, topsep=0pt] \item \textbf{Q1:} \textit{How does the introduction of a reasoning process affect attention allocation?
-Does reasoning encourage more attention to visual inputs, or instead reduce them?} \item \textbf{Q2:} \textit{Does hallucination in the reasoning chain causally propagate to the final answer, and can hallucination-free reasoning reliably ensure hallucination-free answers?} \end{itemize}
+Centered on this distinctive mechanism, we investigate two fundamental questions that are closely tied to hallucination behaviors in MLRMs: \begin{itemize}[leftmargin=*, noitemsep, topsep=0pt] \item \textbf{Q1:} \textit{How does the introduction of an additional reasoning process influence models' attention allocation?
+Does reasoning increase attention to visual inputs or instead shift reliance toward language priors?} \item \textbf{Q2:} \textit{Does hallucination arising in the reasoning chain causally propagate to the final answer?
+More importantly, does a hallucination-free reasoning chain necessarily lead to a hallucination-free final answer?} \end{itemize}

 \textbf{Question 1}.
 Previous studies \cite{favero2024multi, fang2025grounding} have shown that a primary cause of hallucinations is models' tendency to allocate excessive attention to text tokens while insufficient attention to critical visual inputs.
 As a result, the responses are more influenced by the language priors rather than the actual image input.